JoakimTeixeira/PureCssImages/README.md

 ## What I've Leaned

+- Developed images with CSS
-- Developed images with Pug and SASS
+- Structured with Pug and SASS preprocessors
 - Added responsiveness
 - Implemented animations with CSS animations